How to Create a Customer Journey Map from Scratch

-This is the way most consumers behave nowadays.
-Research suggests that nearly a third of consumers go through three touchpoints with a business before a purchase, and another third go through four to six.
-And that might be conservative.
+And this is the way most consumers behave nowadays, for almost every product or service.
 According to a study led by Google, if we count all the possible research and interactions before and after a purchase, touchpoints may be anything from 20 (for candy) to 500 (for flights).

 That’s why if you want to use an omnichannel approach effectively, and deliver excellent customer experience across all those touchpoints, you need to understand and map the customer journey.

-Companies that have built a customer journey map see a staggering 81% increase in customer satisfaction, based on a 2018 report.
-The same research indicates other benefits including reduction in churn and complaints, and increase in Net Promoter Score.
-These benefits are the reason that two-thirds of the companies surveyed in this study said they use customer service mapping – and that number was expected to rise.
+Companies that have built a customer journey map see a staggering 81 percent increase in customer satisfaction, based on a 2018 report.
+Other benefits include reduction in churn and complaints, and increase in Net Promoter Score.

 Each one of the customer journey stages is an opportunity for you to stand out from your competitors by providing the right service at the right time.
-For example:
+For example, if you know many customers check out your website before they make purchases, you’ll encourage them to buy from you if your site is easy to navigate with attractive UX.

 Sync with other leaders in your company.
-Eighteen percent of companies indicate that customer journey mapping is led by multiple stakeholders, the second biggest group after “Head of Customer Experience” (35%).
-Furthermore, when multiple stakeholders are involved, 92% of companies report positive or extremely positive impact of mapping on customer experience.
-This means, the help of others might make your life easier and it’ll have a positive impact on your goals.
+For eighteen percent of companies, customer journey mapping is led by multiple stakeholders.
+And, when multiple stakeholders are involved, 92 percent of companies report positive or extremely positive impact of mapping.
+This means, the help of others might make your life easier and it’ll have a positive impact on your customer service goals.

-So, as the leader of the program, make sure you collaborate with other departments.
+So, make sure you collaborate with other departments.
 For example, you may need to talk about data: a CS leader might need the marketing department's help in understanding customer behavior on social media.

 Also, getting buy-in from the very top is critical.
 The CEO, and generally the C-suite, may have deep insight into the customers.
 And, if they support the process, you can more easily get the resources you need to complete it (e.g. buying visualization software).